 “[On April 11th] The President made a speech that night from one of the windows of the White House" where the president voiced his intention to allow educated and all negro veterans to vote.
 "Powell and Booth were on the grounds in front,” Ecker said.
 “Booth tried to persuade him to shoot the President while [Lincoln was] in the window, but he told Booth he would take no such risk."
 They left then and walked around the square, and that Booth remarked: ‘That is the last speech he will ever make.’”

-As we know, Booth and the remaining co-conspirators carried out the assassination plot on the evening of April 14, 1865.
+John Wilkes Booth took his last drink at the Star Saloon, across the street from the Ford's Theatre, fifteen minutes before he shot Abraham Lincoln.
+Booth and the remaining co-conspirators carried out the assassination plot on the evening of April 14, 1865.
 As he ran from the theater that night, Booth left behind some personal effects, including a letter from Arnold, urging patience:

 “Time more propitious will arrive yet.
 Do not act rashly or in haste,” Arnold wrote.
 "Weigh all I have said, and, as a rational man and a friend, you can not censure or upbraid my conduct.
 I sincerely trust this, nor aught else that shall or may occur will ever be an obstacle to obliterate our former friendship and attachment.”